-Open-Air Multi-Use Pavilion
+Four Multi-Use Courts

-While other parks in the area offer a selection of event spaces and sport courts, there are many sports that are currently underserved.
-The multi-use pavilion at Baileywick park offers a central destination for the community and provides a dynamic multi-functional space that allows for a variety of activities and events to be planned.
-Examples of the activities the pavilion will be able to accommodate are:
+While other parks in the area offer a selection of sport courts, there are many sports that are currently underserved.
+The multi-use courts at Baileywick park offer a central destination for players of a variety of sports.
+The multi-use courts provide a dynamic multi-functional space that allows for a variety of sports to be played.
+Examples of what each multi-use court will be able to accommodate are: